Perspective | Ron Rivera has a vision, and it’s bigger than one failed two-point conversion

 Still, there was much to admire in it.
 An outfit that has been all over the place finally found itself in the last quarter despite a calamitous strip-sack fumble by Allen that literally handed the Giants six points.
 The defense made a big stop when it most counted.
 And Allen bounced back to connect on 8 of 10 passes on that final 75-yard scoring drive.
 Guys showed all kinds of determination in those last two minutes.
 Isaiah Wright somehow hung on to the ball despite a dead arm.
 Allen made two cool third-down conversions with driving passes.
 And then there was that beautiful, swanning 22-yard scoring catch by Cam Sims.

 After all of that, the safe and comfortable thing would have been to kick the extra point and go to overtime.
 No one could have possibly blamed Rivera for that.
 Instead, Rivera put himself and the entire offense on the spot — and opened himself up to all those whose toughest decision of the day was no more testing than what kind of pizza to order.
-As bitterly disappointing as the result was, it had an odd kind of credibility.
+In 2018 and 2019, according to data analysts at overthecap.com, two-point attempts were successful 49.4 percent of the time.
+So Rivera had almost a break-even chance of winning.
+As bitterly disappointing as the result was, the decision had an odd kind of credibility.

 “He has confidence in his players,” tight end Logan Thomas said.
 “He tells us every day how much he believes in us — and he backs it with his actions.”